Home » Blog » Destinations » Best Things To Do In New Zealand’s North Island

 Lake Rotorua

-You surely won't miss the ‘Welcome to fabulous RotoVegas' sign which is very closely modelled to the sign in Las Vegas and brings aims to bring a bit of Vegas vibe into town.
+You surely won't miss the ‘Welcome to fabulous RotoVegas' sign which is very closely modelled to the sign in Las Vegas and aims to bring a bit of Vegas vibe into town.

 It's definitely fun for a few snaps.